joelagnel/adeb/README.md

 This can then be passed to Qemu as -hda.
 Note: This option doesn't need a device connected.

-### How to use androdeb for other Architectures (other than ARM64)
+### How to use adeb for other Architectures (other than ARM64)
-By default androdeb assumes the target Android device is based on ARM64 processor architecture.
+By default adeb assumes the target Android device is based on ARM64 processor architecture.
 For other architectures, use the --arch option.
 For example for x86_64 architecture, run:
 ```